Is it normal and what should you do?

 When you brush your teeth you really want and soft of medium rated brush head, unless advised otherwise by your dental professional.

 This will mean that as they pass over and under the gumline they are less likely to cut in or aggravate the gum and trigger bleeding.

 If it is not clear as to how stiff the bristles are on your toothbrush, most leading brands will tend to opt for a medium to soft bristle.

 Whether using a manual or electric toothbrush you can specifically purchase soft bristled heads.
 Some brands will refer to these super soft bristled heads as ‘sensitive’.

-It is not well advertised or all that easy to check, but the majority of premium brands do too normally actually round off the top of each bristle.
+It is not well advertised or all that easy to check, but the majority of premium brands normally actually round off the top of each bristle.
 This is not noticeable to the human eye, but under a microscope, you would see that they have a rounded tip.

 When bristles are cut to length they can be left with sharp and abrasive ends, which can damage the teeth and gums if not rounded off.
 Very cheap toothbrushes or lesser known brands may well skip this process to keep costs down.